-Connector Specification Comment Output HDMI Connector with HDCP content protection Type A (Female) [38] Automatic audio/video sync is required.
+Connector Specification Comment Output RF connector (pass-through) Output: IEC 169-2 Female, 75 ohm "Loop through" facility.
+Only applicable to STBs.
+Output HDMI Connector with HDCP content protection Type A (Female) [37] Automatic audio/video sync is required.
 HDCP [39] must be ON by default.
 For digital connection to other external equipment (e.g. Home Theater, Video Projector).
 SCART Connector (Secondary) CVBS: PAL Out Audio: Output Y-C (super VHS) Useful to record Digital Channels on a VCR.
 Such output must not to be affected by OSD (On Screen Display) graphics.
 Applicable only to STBs.
 In case of HD signal, the downsampled SD version has to be presented on this output, either/both in composite or/and component mode (if present), with the same user settings defined in the menu page for connection to 4:3 or 16:9 TV sets.
 Teletext reinsertion on VBI is recommended (see §8.1.2).
 The stereo output pins will carry one of the following: • a mono or stereo signal, in the case of the received audio component being mono or stereo; • a two channel downmixed signal, in the case of the received audio component being multi-channel.